gulcalikli/gulcalikli.github.io/_pages/about.md

 <li><b>October 2023:</b>  I am honored to receive a Distinguished Reviewer Award at ICSME'23.
 It was a pleasure for me to serve the ICSME community as an ICSME'23 PC member.</li>

 <li><b>July 2023:</b>  I have been invited to serve as the Program co-Chair of ICPC 2024 ERA Track.
-I also gave an invited talk at the Edinburgh Napier University (Title of my talk:"<i></i>A Tale of Two Experiments: Is 'Security' Developers’ Concern during Code Reviews</li</i>") .</li>
+I also gave an invited talk at the Edinburgh Napier University (Title of my talk:"<i>A Tale of Two Experiments: Is 'Security' Developers’ Concern during Code Reviews</i>").</li>

 <li><b>January 2023:</b> I will serve at the ICSME'23 Program Committee (Research Papers Track).</li>